h8liu-archives/luna/readme.md

 ## Why?

-Although everyone can access the code that implements open source projects like GCC and Linux, fewer and fewer people understands how it works.
+Although everyone can access the code that implements open source projects like GCC and Linux, fewer and fewer people understand how it works.
 Even for volunteers that contribute to the project for years, they probably only understand part of it.
 Worse, the understanding fades through time and left when the programmer is gone.
 New